BAE Systems Hawk: Zimbabwe

 In the 1980s, 12 BAE Hawk T.Mk.
 60/60As were purchased for the Air Force of Zimbabwe (AFZ); the purchase was supported by a £35 million loan from the UK to Zimbabwe.
 The Hawk deal also included the transfer of a number of used Hawker Hunters.
 In July 1982, at least one Hawk was destroyed on the ground and three more heavily damaged during a dissident attack on Thornhill air base, Gweru.

 Zimbabwe's Hawks were used during the Second Congo War.
 Numerous airstrikes were conducted in support of the Congolese Army against Rwandan, Ugandan and rebel forces in 1998–2000.
+Alongside other aircraft, AFZ Hawks played a significant role in the defence of Kinshasa during the early days of the war.
 In 2000, the controversy over Zimbabwe's military intervention in the Congo and poor human rights record led to Britain imposing a total arms embargo on the nation, including spare parts for the Hawk.
 Due to the embargo, Zimbabwe has purchased six Chinese Hongdu K-8s as a substitute.

+An unknown number of Zimbabwe's Hawks were restored to service in 2022; Zimbabwean military officials declined to comment on the details of their refurbishment.